zama-ai/concrete-ml/docs/quantized_neural_networks.md

 While `NeuralNetClassifier` and `NeuralNetClassifier` provide scikit-learn like models, their architecture is somewhat restricted in order to make training easy and robust.
-If you need more advanced models you can convert custom neural networks, as described in the [custom models documentation](custom_models.md).
+If you need more advanced models you can convert custom neural networks, as described in the [FHE-friendly models documentation](fhe_friendly_models.md).

 ## Usage